abhin4v/hastatic/README.md

 ## Internals

 _hastatic_ is written in Haskell, just 60 lines of it.
-It uses the excellent [Warp](https://hackage.haskell.org/package/warp) server underneath with the [warp-tls](https://hackage.haskell.org/package/warp-tls) package for TLS support.
+It uses the excellent [Warp](https://hackage.haskell.org/package/warp) server underneath with the [warp-tls](https://hackage.haskell.org/package/warp-tls) package for HTTPS support.